 For some pupils, additional arrangements and adjustments can be made to enable them to fully access statutory tests.
 This might include additional time; rest breaks or use of a scribe.

-The SENCO will talk to you if she feels that your child would benefit from these additional arrangements.
+The relevant member of staff will talk to you if they feel that your child would benefit from these additional arrangements.

-Curriculum and Teaching Methods (including groupings and interventions) How will teaching be adapted to meet the needs of my child?
+Curriculum and Teaching Methods (including groupings and interventions)

+How will teaching be adapted to meet the needs of my child?